Climate change in India: Sea level rise

 Meghalaya and other northeastern states are concerned that rising sea levels will submerge much of Bangladesh and spawn a refugee crisis.
 If severe climate changes occurs, Bangladesh and parts of India that border it may lose vast tracts of coastal land.

 Thousands of people have been displaced by ongoing sea level rises that have submerged low-lying islands in the Sundarbans.

 Water resources

 Temperature rises on the Tibetan Plateau are causing Himalayan glaciers to retreat, threatening the flow rate of the Ganga, Brahmaputra, Yamuna, and other major rivers; the livelihoods of hundreds of thousands of farmers depend on these rivers.
 A 2007 World Wide Fund for Nature (WWF) report states that the Indus River may run dry for the same reason.

+Meghalaya, meaning 'Abode of the Clouds' in Hindi & Sanskrit alike—is home to the towns of Cherrapunji and Mawsynram, which are credited with being the wettest places in the world due to their high rainfall.
+But scientists state that global climate change is causing these areas to experience an increasingly sparse and erratic rainfall pattern and a lengthened dry season, affecting the livelihoods of thousands of villagers who cultivate paddy and maize.
+Meghalaya faced water crises in 2023 and 2025.

 Ecosystems

 Ecological disasters, such as a 1998 coral bleaching event that killed off more than 70% of corals in the reef ecosystems off Lakshadweep and the Andamans and was brought on by elevated ocean temperatures tied to global warming, are also projected to become increasingly common.